We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 We cannot guarantee that you will receive an apology, even if are successful in claiming compensation for you.
 However, we know how important it is to have mistakes in the care you received acknowledged, so we will always strive to secure an apology where possible.

-Start a nerve damage compensation claim
+Start a nerve damage compensation claim in South Wales

 For a friendly, informal discussion about whether you or a loved one is entitled to pursue a nerve damage compensation claim, please contact your local Devonalds team in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.